 If it’s particularly cold, you can even take shelter in one of the several casinos around the city.
 The UK’s 2005 Gambling Act is best known for having directly regulated the legalization of online gaming, but it’s also enabled venues like the ones in Brighton to survive and thrive.
 So, with all these varied attractions, this is fantastic jack-of-all-trades destination for the fall.

 Diwali is not a single festival, as some make it out to be, but rather a sort of widespread holiday in India and around the world.
-Commonly referred to as a “festival of lights,” it’s a beautiful event to behold in a city that really goes all out with it – which makes it a perfect excuse to visit Delhi.
+Commonly referred to as a “festival of lights,” it’s a beautiful event to behold in a city that really goes all out with it – which makes it a perfect excuse to make a trip Delhi and thereafter walking around the city for more Indian explorations.
 There you’ll find perhaps the best Diwali festivities in the world, held each fall.

 New York City, United States